tavinus/kick.sh/README.md

 # kick.sh
-Simple BASH script to kick users from a Linux server.
+Simple BASH script to kick users from a Linux/Unix box.

 The system manager can choose to kill all sessions from an user, or a specific session.